ChiareDaze/Ineffable-Notes/AAAAAAA.md

 K: "How many times do I have to say that?
 You don't have to preach to newcomers.
-Nobody cares about this old boring story!!!"
+Nobody cares about that old boring story!!!"